 Bugging out the right way is a drill that anyone can practice, but bugging out without leaving a trail is a skill that only a few master.
 The suggestions in this article will help you to bug out without leaving bread crumbs that can lead hostiles to your bug out location.

 When the moment comes and bugging out is no longer a decision to consider but an ongoing reality, you will need to calculate your every move since time will be of the essence.
 You need to rally up your party, in case you need to bug out with other people.
 Here, we have two types of “friendlies”: the primary ones which are your family members and the secondary ones which are your friends and neighbors.
 You can communicate with your loved ones via text message or you can leave a secret visual marker at the front of your residence.

 The marker you leave should be known by all those who were taken into account when the bugging out plan was made.
 It can be something simple, you can tie a red piece of cloth to your mailbox or you can spray pent an X on you door or some graffiti, so that it looks like the action of vandals.

 Once the bugging out operation has been triggered, the bug out timeline begins and no matter what happens you have to respect it if you want to reach your bug out location.

 The maximum time allocated for gathering your supplies and leaving your house should be one hour at max.
 Most survival experts agree that it is more than enough time to contact your loved ones, to gather your supplies and leave without putting yourself at risk.
-It is also true that the closer you are to the event, the less time you will have to act and in general, the time needed for leaving the premises should be halved.
+It is also true that the closer you are to the event, the less time you will have to act.
+In general, the time needed for leaving the premises should be halved.

 When bugging out, you should consider for different modes of travel and I suggest the following: